Thermometer Calibration

 The statement “A thermometer only measures its own temperature” points to a fundamental principle in thermometer calibration.

-When you use a thermometer to measure the temperature of something, whether it’s air, a liquid, or a solid object, what you’re actually measuring is how warm or cold THE THERMOMETER itself is.
-The thermometer reaches thermal equilibrium with the medium it’s measuring.
-This means it assumes the same temperature as the medium.
+When you use a thermometer to measure the temperature of something, whether it is air, a liquid, or a solid body, what you are actually measuring is how warm or cold THE THERMOMETER itself is.
+The thermometer reaches thermal equilibrium with the medium it is measuring.
+This means that it assumes the same temperature as the medium.

 A simple example is a mercury thermometer.
 The mercury in the thermometer expands and contracts based on how warm or cold it is.
-If you immerse it in warm water, the mercury will expand because it’s getting WARMER.
-If you immerse it in cold water, it will contract because it’s getting COLDER.
+If you immerse it in warm water, the mercury will expand because it is getting WARMER.
+If you immerse it in cold water, it will contract because it is getting COLDER.
 In both cases, the thermometer is actually measuring how warm or cold THE MERCURY is, not directly the water.
-But because the mercury quickly reaches thermal equilibrium with the water, the thermometer effectively displays the water’s temperature.
+But because the mercury quickly reaches thermal equilibrium with the water, the thermometer effectively indicates the temperature of the water.

 The same principle applies to digital thermometers, PT100 (resistance thermometers), thermocouples, and others.
-They all respond to temperature changes by changing their own temperature and then displaying or measuring this value.
+They all respond to temperature changes by changing their own temperature and then displaying or measuring that value.

-It’s important to note that for accurate temperature measurement, the thermometer and the object being measured must have sufficient time to reach thermal equilibrium.
+It is important to note that for an accurate temperature measurement, the thermometer and the object to be measured must have sufficient time to reach thermal equilibrium.
 Otherwise, the measurement could be inaccurate.

-Tip 2: Thermocouples Always Make a Differential Measurement
+Tip 2: Thermocouples Always Perform a Differential Measurement

-A thermocouple consists of two different metals that are connected at one end.
-When a different temperature exists at this junction (called the “measuring point” or “hot junction”) than at the other end of the two metals (called the “reference point” or “cold junction”), a voltage is created between these two points.
-This voltage is referred to as thermoelectric voltage and depends on the temperature difference between the two ends and the specific material properties of the two metals.
+A thermocouple consists of two different metals that are joined together at one end.
+When a different temperature exists at this junction (called the “measuring point” or “hot junction”) than at the other end of the two metals (called the “reference junction” or “cold junction”), a voltage is generated between these two points.
+This voltage is called the thermoelectric voltage and depends on the temperature difference between the two ends and the specific material properties of the two metals.

-This means that a thermocouple always measures the temperature difference between the measuring point and the reference point.
-To determine the absolute temperature at the measuring point, the temperature at the reference point must be known.
-Often, this reference point is cooled to a known temperature (e.g., 0°C in a so-called external reference junction) or, for example, with mini-plugs, room temperature is used as a reference.
+This means that a thermocouple always measures the temperature difference between the measuring point and the reference junction.
+To determine the absolute temperature at the measuring point, the temperature at the reference junction must be known.
+Often this reference junction is cooled to a known temperature (e.g., 0°C with a so-called external reference junction) or, for example, with miniature connectors, room temperature is used as a reference.

-Therefore, a thermocouple does not directly measure an absolute temperature, but rather a temperature difference between two points.
+A thermocouple therefore does not directly measure an absolute temperature, but rather a temperature difference between two points.
 To obtain an absolute temperature measurement, the temperature at one of the two points must be known.

-Tip 3: Resistance Thermometers Always Measure Too Warm
+Tip 3: Resistance Thermometers Always Measure Too High

 Resistance thermometers, often referred to as Pt100 or Pt1000 (where the numbers indicate the nominal resistances at 0°C), use the temperature-dependent resistance of a metal, usually platinum, to measure temperatures.
-When an electric current flows through a resistance, this resistance is heated.
-This is a direct result of Ohm’s law, where the electrical power P through a resistance R is described as P = I^2 × R, where I is the current flowing through the resistance.
+When an electric current flows through a resistor, that resistor is heated.
+This is a direct result of Ohm’s law, where the electrical power P through a resistor R is described as P = I² × R, where I is the current flowing through the resistor.

-In resistance thermometers, a measuring current is sent through the platinum resistance to measure the resistance (and thus the temperature).
-But this very measuring current can – especially if it is too high – lead to a significant heating of the measuring resistance.
-This heating then distorts the measurement result, as the sensor becomes warmer than the actual environment that is to be measured.
+In resistance thermometers, a measuring current is passed through the platinum resistor to measure the resistance (and thus the temperature).
+But precisely this measuring current can—especially if it is too high—lead to significant heating of the measuring resistor.
+This heating then distorts the measurement result, as the sensor becomes warmer than the actual environment to be measured.
 As a result, the resistance thermometer indicates a temperature that is too high.

 For precise measurements or applications, the heating caused by the measuring current must be taken into account and compensated for.